Hello, welcome to Appsloveworld Technologies, In the session, we learn about what a view is and the advantages of using views.

 Let’s execute the above query see the definition of view

-6So as you can see in the above image, what is stored in the database?
+As you can see in the image above, what is stored in the database?
 Only the select query.
-So a view is nothing more than a stored query.
-Or you can treat that as a virtual table.
+Therefore, a view is essentially just a stored query, or it can be regarded as a virtual table.

 Advantages of using views